abrahamgreenberg/VPS/README.md

 ### Stage 2: Security basic

--   [ ] Build nodejs reverse proxy with authentication on admin pannels (e.g nginx proxy manager, pgadmin)
-    -   [ ] Npm setup:
-        -   [ ] Authenticated routes: req -> npm (ssl) -> auth server -> service
-        -   [ ] Unauthenticated routes: req -> npm (ssl) -> service
 -   [x] Add rate limiting to pneinei halacha scraper to prevent abuse.

-    -   [x] Add rate limiting to penienei halacha frontend
     -   [x] make pnpm package store docker container
     -   [x] fix not working when deployed
+-   [x] Add caching to peninei halacha scraper to improve performance and reduce load on the server.
 -   [ ] switch to alpine base image for docker containers
     -   [ ] use pnpm store for other node based containers
     -   [ ] make scripts for peninei to automate deploying in staging & in production
--   [x] Add caching to peninei halacha scraper to improve performance and reduce load on the server.
+-   [ ] Build nodejs reverse proxy with authentication on admin pannels (e.g nginx proxy manager, pgadmin)
+    -   [ ] Npm setup:
+        -   [ ] Authenticated routes: req -> npm (ssl) -> auth server -> service
+        -   [ ] Unauthenticated routes: req -> npm (ssl) -> service

 <br/>_(at this point peninei halacha scraper is able to be advertised as a service 🎉)_

 ### Stage 3: Security+